ahsantahseen/DatePicker/README.md

-# DateRange
+> # DateRange
-Lightweight and Customizable DateRange Component in HTML (no libraries needed)
+> Lightweight and Customizable DateRange Component in HTML (no libraries needed)
+>
+> No jQuery, Bootstrap Required
+> Pre-Defined Date Ranges